btc-vision/opnet-unit-test/README.md

 ### Learn more

-For documentation about the Blockchain object, please read the [Blockchain README](src/blockchain/README.md).
+For more advanced documentation please click [here](docs/README.md).

 ## Contributing